Endless33/jumping-vpn-preview/docs/control-plane-protocol.md

 # Control Plane Protocol — Behavioral Contract (Preview)

-This document defines the abstract control-plane protocol used by Jumping VPN for session lifecycle management.
+This document defines the abstract control-plane protocol used by Jumping VPN.

 It specifies: